 - PT (Penetrant Test, also called Dye Check): This is the traditional red and white test that highlights surface cracks.
 Aerosols containing the control liquid are easily available on the market.
 This test is often performed in-house but certain customers may prefer the inspector to have a specific certificate.
 From time to time, the customer requires a NoBo to take care of it.

 - RX (X-ray inspection or radiographic inspection): These are the photos.
 They are always performed by a NoBo and they have always been the most widely known external inspection for weld seams.

 - MT (magnetic inspection, often also called MPI), always performed by a NoBo.

 - UT (ultrasound inspection), always performed by a NoBo.

 - TOFD (Time Of Flight Diffraction).
 This is a relatively new technique for thick-walled steel tanks (butt welds), in replacement of the RX test (also with 2 lasers which send and receive rays; in other words, the interpretation can be performed afterwards).

-- Hydraulic test or hydraulic pressure test: It is always performed by us in the presence of a NoBo or not.
+- Hydro test or hydro pressure test: It is always performed by us in the presence of a NoBo or not.
 Deprest can test up to 130 bars in-house.